 How do I know if I’m accepted to be a part of one of the projects?

-Once your application and pastor’s reference form is submitted (see above), an admissions counselor or a member of the Ecclesia team will contact you to let you know if you’ve been accepted.
+Once your application and pastor’s reference form is submitted (see above), an enrolment worker or a member of the Ecclesia team will contact you to let you know if you’ve been accepted.
 You’ll also receive a confirmation acceptance letter in the mail.

-Each project includes up to 10 high school students and 5 Kingswood University students.
+There will be four Kingswood University students leading each project.
 The Kingswood students have primary responsibility for the high school students while the teams are traveling.
-Along with that, the Urban and Global trips will have an accompanying older adult and partnerships with ministry leaders on location.
+The Global trip will have an accompanying older adult and partnerships with ministry leaders on location.